 6) Let the breasts rest for a few minutes, then dice them up.

-7) Stir together the chicken with the noodles, peas, and scallions.
+7) Stir together the chicken with the noodles, green beans, and scallions.
 Add the dressing and mix together.

 8) Serve either at room temperature or chilled, topped with sesame seeds and maybe chopped peanuts.